20 Beautiful Website Footers [Examples & Snippets]

 The footer is an essential part of any website.
 A website without a footer is like a person without shoes.

 There are plenty of footer designs out there.
-Each of them with its unique style and features.
+Each of them has its unique style and features.

 In the list of footer examples above we’ve included different kinds of footers so you can have an idea of what’s out there.
 Now, is up to you to choose the one you like the most and use it on your page.